Last updated: 18.02.2024

 Introduction

-In order for Opter to calculate CO2 emissions, you first need to make the settings described below, and then you can produce CO2 emissions statistics as often as you like.
+In order for Opter to calculate the CO2 emissions, the settings described below must first be configured, then statistics on CO2 emissions can be created as often as required.

 CO2 emissions in Opter, overview